Job Skills for New Careers

 Help our community on the path to recovery.
 Empower people who are working hard but not getting ahead.

-This strategic partnership is focused on helping improve the economic status of families in Eastern Jackson County by providing a path to better paying, in demand careers and resource to help them build financial stability in their lives.
+Launched at the beginning of 2020, the Truman Heartland Community Foundation community initiative, Job Skills for New Careers, is a strategic partnership focused on helping improve the economic status of families in Eastern Jackson County by providing a path to better paying, in-demand careers and resources to help them build financial stability in their lives.